ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ### `ibmcloud oc alb ls`
 {: #cs_albs}

-List all Ingress ALB IDs in a cluster and view whether an update for the ALB pods is available.
+Version 3.11 clusters only: List all Ingress ALB IDs in a cluster and view whether an update for the ALB pods is available.
 {: shortdesc}

 If no ALB IDs are returned, then the cluster does not have a portable subnet.
 You can [create](#cs_cluster_subnet_create) or [add](#cs_cluster_subnet_add) subnets to a cluster.